agadzinski93/centralized-video-platform/README.md

 1. `DB_DOCKER_HOST`
     * Default: localhost
-    * local hostname for database (you'll likely need to use the service name for the database server in the compose YAML file)
+    * Local hostname for database (you'll likely need to use the service name for the database server in the compose YAML file)

 2. `DB_DOCKER_PORT`
     * Default: 3306
-    * local port for database
+    * Local port for database

 3. `DB_DOCKER_USER`
     * Username to access your local DB